kateyharris/Pewlett-Hackard-Analysis/README.md

   1940 rows

 ## Summary
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+Based on employees qualified retirement age, analysis of Pewlett-Hackard employees born between 1952, and 1955, over 90,000 qualify for retirement!<br />
+This event that anticipates this huge number of employees retiring at the same time has been coined the 	__*"silver tsunami."*__ When evaluating which of those 90,000 employees are retiring, more than half of them hold Senior titles, so tenured packages should be expected to have a large financial impact on the company.
+Current analysis is by title, but I would recommend further analysis by department as well.<br />
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+90398 roles will need to be filled as the "silver tsunami" begins to make an impact.<br />
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Currently there are only 1940 qualified, retirement-ready employees in the departments, to mentor the next generation of Pewlett-Hackard employees.
+This would  mean each mentor would be responsible for mentoring approximatly 47 new employees, each!